parity0x1/parity0x1.github.io/_posts/2021-01-12-hack-south-0x04-password-cracking.md

 ![](/assets/hshtb/hshtb-0x04-02.png)

 4. Next I moved on to **3.zip**.
 After trying to open the archive I was prompted to provide a password.
-It was clear that I needed to crack the ZIP password first.
+It was clear that I needed to crack the .zip password first.
 Using `zip2john 3.zip > zip.txt` created a hashable file that I could feed to John The Ripper and get the password `shelby`.
-I could now "unlock" the ZIP archive and read the file `flag3.txt` that had the the third part of the flag: `_CrAcK!nG}`
+I could now "unlock" the .zip archive using that password and read the file `flag3.txt` that had the third part of the flag: `_CrAcK!nG}`

 ![](/assets/hshtb/hshtb-0x04-03.png)

 5. Last but not least was **1.xlsx** which was also password protected.
 XLSX is a Microsoft Office filetype (Microsoft Excel) and a quick Google search pointed me to `office2john`.
-Using `locate office2john` I found the file path and type (Python).
+Using `locate office2john` I found the file path and file type (Python).

 6. Using `python /usr/share/john/office2john.py 1.xlsx > office.txt` allowed John The Ripper to now crack the hash with `john --wordlist=customWordlist.txt office.txt` and get the XLSX password.
-Opening the file with the password revelaed the first part of the flag: `HTBSA{`
+Opening the file with this password revealed the first part of the flag: `HTBSA{`

 ![](/assets/hshtb/hshtb-0x04-04.png)

-7. We could now submit the final flag: `HTBSA{ReLeAs3_tHe_CrAcK!nG}`
+7. I could now submit the final flag: `HTBSA{ReLeAs3_tHe_CrAcK!nG}`